joaorfp/Wall-App/README.md

 ### Clone and Folders

-Clone the project in our machine
+Clone the project in your machine
 Use the command cd to navigate through the files to execute Back-End and Front-End.

 ```bash